Miracles Happen (When You Believe)

 "Miracles Happen (When You Believe)" is a song by American singer Myra.
 It was the first single from her 2001 self-titled album Myra.
 The song was used in the 2001 Disney film The Princess Diaries.
 In 2002, the song was nominated for an ALMA Award for "Outstanding Song in a Motion Picture Soundtrack".

-A Spanish version of the song called "Siempre Hay Milagros" was also released with new lyrics co-written Marco Marinangeli.
+A Spanish version of the song called "Siempre Hay Milagros" was also released with new lyrics co-written by Marco Marinangeli.